All Episodes

 We did have a say in the process.

-We had all kinds of a say in the pro we had the rest of the world aligned against the Iranians until we gave that up too.
+We had the rest of the world aligned against the Iranians until we gave that up, too.

-We had all Kinds of a say in the process.
+We had all kinds of a say in the process.

-And we had a say in the process of everything like this that had an impact on U.S. national security.
+We used to be the United States of America, and we had a say in the process of everything like this that had an impact on U.S. national security.

 And that was our job as the leader of the free world and the incumbent responsibility we had to our own people to keep our own people free and safe and protected.